Here's How Your Trade General Motors Company (GM) Aggressively Right Now

-General Motors Company (NYSE:GM) went down by -0.23% from its latest closing price compared to the recent 1-year high of $67.21.
-The company’s stock price has collected -1.94% of loss in the last five trading sessions.
-The Wall Street Journal reported on 09/02/22 that GM to Offer Franchise Buyouts to U.S. Buick Dealers
+General Motors Company (NYSE:GM) went up by 1.95% from its latest closing price compared to the recent 1-year high of $67.21.
+The company’s stock price has collected 7.08% of gains in the last five trading sessions.
+Barron’s reported on 09/08/22 that GM Wants to Take Chinese Market Share Using U.S. Exports

 Is It Worth Investing in General Motors Company (NYSE :GM) Right Now?